Dice

 Just the young’uns cuttin’ didos.

-other spellings: cutting didoes, cutting didos, and
+variations: cutting didoes, cutting didos,

 ★ "Cuttin’ didos" is a playful way to describe someone’s antics.
 It’s a Southern/Appalachian survival of an older English phrase meaning "to caper about." ★

-Origin
+Origin and Etymology

-Notes
+Usage Notes

 Still heard in the South and Appalachia, especially among older speakers.
 Outside the region it’s rare and reads as quaint or archaic.